Skip to main content

 }

-Now that you have the styles configured correctly, you can navigate into the Headless site's page and check that the block matches the styles with the editor view:
+Now that you have the styles configured correctly, you can navigate to your Headless Website and check that the block matches the styles in the WordPress editor.
+Make sure to tweak the block in the WordPress Editor and verify that the changes are being reflected in the Headless Website.

 Further Considerations